 The Research Project

-For the research project, each participant will choose a topic related to Molecular Biology, and develop a hypothesis, appropriate arguments, and evidence to support and/or reject their hypothesis.
-The topic must be submitted and approved by email no later than 11/29/21.
-The topic itself must be researched, and put together in the form of an essay, a Microsoft PowerPoint slideshow, or a video presentation.
+For the research project, each participant will choose a topic related to Neuroscience, and develop a hypothesis, appropriate arguments, and evidence to support and/or reject their hypothesis.
+The topic must be submitted and approved by email no later than 11/27/23.
+The topic itself must be researched, and put together in the form of an essay, a slideshow, or a video presentation.
 The research project will be graded by two to four professional evaluators, and the mean value will determine a participant’s final score.
-The following is an outline of the rubric that will be used for a total of 40 points, and the full detailed rubric can be found below.

 - Any new proctors will be contacted by our staff for approval.